Vizerus/SRTeditor/README.md

 sup y'all! this is a super simple tool to shift all subtitles in an .srt file by any amount of seconds you want.

-alternatively you can manually edit them in the adjusted preview
+alternatively you can manually edit them in the adjusted preview.. but modifying the global delay will reset your manual changes atm so care.

+i made it real quick bc i realized the subtitles are out of sync on a movie i was watching with the fam on vacation, hope it helps someone!

 ## how to use
 1. extract the main folder somewhere